DigitalFabricationLab-NYIT-SoAD/resources/LaserCutters/README.md

 # Laser Cutting

-**The SoAD Fab Lab is *changing* Laser Cutting for students in Fall 2024.
-Students will now be able to laser cut by signing up for a laser cutting appointment.**
+**Students are able to laser cut by signing up for a laser cutting appointment and following all guidelines below.**

 Reminders:
 * Laser Cutting Training is required for _all students_ who plan on laser cutting during the Fall 2024 semester.